raysmith619/pyper/README.md

 - ;| - forces new statement line : converted to newline with current indentation
 The token ";|" was added because statements such as ```rp=re.search(...);if rp: print(rp.group(1), '==>', d_)``` would not compile under python.

-#### The following is an MS Windows executable example of some similar perl and pyper.py command lines:
+#### The following are some comparisons, from samples.txt an MS Windows executable example, of some similar perl and pyper.py command lines:
 ```
 REM Finding print statements, using -n option
 REM C:\Users\raysm\workspace\python\pyper\src>